-I. How much are the court fees?
+I. The court fees:

 The calculation of court fees for infringement proceedings is similar to the German principle.
 It is calculated by a fixed portion (EUR 11,000.00) plus a variable portion depending on the value in dispute (VID) of the proceedings, which lies between 0 EUR (VID up to 500k EUR) and 325,000 EUR (VID about 50mio EUR).